networknt/light-doc/content/service/config/requirement.md

 For each environment, there should be an instance of config server with config templates and key/value pairs for the environment.
 The authentication and authorization would be different so that developers can access the DEV config server.
 Operators can access the UAT config server, and Production operators can access the PROD config server.

+The config server url will be passed to the contain through environment variable.

 * Multiple config template files per service.

 Each service has numeric plugins, and each plugin has its configuration file to control if it is enabled and the runtime behavior.
 That means for each service there would be a list of configuration files per environment like DIT, SIT, UAT, and PROD.
 To ease the burden to manage different config files per environment, we would create config file templates instead and replace some of the values per environment from an environmental specific config server.